We Tested 11 Soaker Hoses—Our Favorite Will Save You Time in the Garden

 Photo: Glenda Taylor for Bob Vil

-Traditional sprinklers broadcast a spray of water.
-Some water may evaporate on a particularly hot day before hitting the ground, wasting valuable water.
-Using a conventional garden hose with an attached nozzle may reduce some water waste, but not all.
+Traditional sprinklers spray water into the air, much of which can evaporate on a hot day before it even reaches the ground.
+Using a conventional garden hose with an attached hose nozzle can help cut down on water waste, but it’s not a perfect solution.
+Enter the soaker hose, which is a type of watering hose with holes that release moisture into the ground rather than on a plant’s leaves.
 With a soaker hose, water soaks directly into the root zone (hence the name), allowing plants to absorb water slowly.
 Because soaker hoses don’t spray plant foliage (or shouldn’t), they can reduce the risk of plants developing the fungal problems commonly associated with saturated foliage.

-We tested the top soaker hoses on the market for flexibility, quality, and water distribution as these are home gardeners’ main concerns.
+We tested the top soaker hoses for gardens for flexibility, quality, and water distribution, as these are the features that home gardeners are typically most concerned with.
 We also analyzed each hose’s ability to withstand common outdoor spigot water pressures.

 Material

-Soaker hoses are made of recycled rubber, polyurethane, and flexible polyvinyl chloride (PVC) and allow water to seep through tiny perforations directly into the soil around the plants.
+Designed to allow water to seep through tiny perforations directly into the soil around the plants, soaker hoses are made of recycled rubber, polyurethane, and flexible polyvinyl chloride (PVC).
 High-end soaker hoses may also contain fiber reinforcement, making them durable and suitable for years of use and able to withstand intense water pressure.
-Less expensive models may feature thin vinyl and typically last just a single season—or two at the most—but will require replacement when the vinyl becomes brittle or develops cracks.
+Less expensive models may feature thin vinyl and typically last just a single season, or two at the most, but these will require replacement when the vinyl becomes brittle or develops cracks.

 Size and Weight

-Soaker hoses come in a range of sizes, from short 15-foot lengths, which are optimal for small flower beds, up to 100 feet or even longer, making them suitable for large perennial borders or long rows of summer vegetables.
+Soaker hoses come in a range of sizes, from short 15-foot lengths (which are optimal for small flower beds) to lengths of 100 feet or even longer, making them suitable for large perennial borders or long rows of summer vegetables.
 The diameter of the hose can also vary, from ⅜ inch up to 1 inch.
-Larger-diameter hoses often feature more perforations or weep holes so they can deliver large amounts of water quickly.
+Larger-diameter hoses often feature more perforations or weep holes, allowing them to deliver large amounts of water quickly.
 Larger hoses require more water pressure than narrow soaker hoses.
 (See the “Pressure Rating” section below.)

 Flat vs. Round

-When choosing between a flat or a round soaker hose, keep the following in mind.
+When choosing between a flat and a round soaker hose, keep the following in mind.

 • Flat hose: For many gardeners, flat soaker hoses are just the ticket for watering long, straight rows of summer-grown vegetables.
-Even so, a flat hose has its drawbacks.
+Even so, a flat irrigation system soaker hose has its drawbacks.
 Rather than weep holes located on all sides of the hose, the holes are typically (although not always) on only one side of the hose.
-Winding a flat hose can result in kinks, and a kink can restrict water flow.
-Flat soaker hoses are available in vinyl, rubber, PVC, and polyurethane.
+Winding a flat hose for storage can result in kinks, which can restrict water flow.
+Flat soaker hoses are available in various materials, including vinyl, rubber, PVC, and polyurethane.
 They’re best suited to laying out along straight garden rows rather than snaking around the bases of plants, trees, and bushes.

 • Round hose: A round soaker hose is more versatile because it can be used on straight rows and snaked around various bushes and trees, usually without kinking.
 Round soaker hoses tend to be more flexible and durable, and while they may be initially more expensive, they often last longer than flat vinyl hoses, so they may pay for themselves in the long run.
 Both types of hoses can be buried under 1 to 2 inches of mulch.